22/01/2007

 2 onions, peeled and chopped

-3 cloves garlic, peeled and crushed
+3-4 cloves garlic, peeled and crushed

-5cm (2 inches) ginger root, peeled and grated
+5cm ginger root, peeled and grated

-900g (2lb) carrots, peeled and roughly chopped
+900g carrots, peeled and roughly chopped

 Method:

-Gently cook the onion and garlic in the oil in a large pan, stirring, until softened.
-Stir in the ginger and curry powder, and cook for another minute.
 Add the carrots and a little of the stock, and cook for another minute or two.
-Add the rest of the stock, bring to the boil, and simmer for about 45 minutes.
-Cool slightly, then blend in a liquidizer until it turns into a thick soup.
-Return to the heat and cook gently, stirring, until piping hot.
+Add the rest of the stock, and the chickpeas, if used.
+Bring to the boil, and simmer for about 45 minutes.

-This is a tasty soup which is quite spicy - if you don't like hot tastes, reduce the amount of the ginger and curry powder, or even leave the curry powder out.
+This is a tasty soup which is quite spicy.
+If you don't like hot tastes, reduce the amount of the ginger and curry powder, or even leave the curry powder out.
 The ginger does give a pleasant tang to what would otherwise be quite a bland soup.

 15/01/2007